Call us today:

 What is a Plate Flange Used For?

-Plate flanges are used anywhere you need a bolted, gasketed joint for assembly, maintenance, or equipment tie-in:
+Plate flanges are utilized wherever a bolted, gasketed joint is required for assembly, maintenance, or equipment tie-in.
+Common applications include:

 How Are Plate Flanges Welded?

-This mainly applies to slip-on / ring-type plate flanges, which attach to pipe by welding.
+This process primarily applies to slip-on and ring-type plate flanges, which are secured to the pipe via fillet welding.

 Typical slip-on plate flange welding (conceptual)

-- The flange is fit over the pipe OD and positioned to the correct stand-off/face alignment.
+• The flange is fit over the pipe OD and positioned to the correct stand-off/face alignment (the gap between the pipe end and the flange face) and checked for perpendicular squareness to the pipe axis.

 Plate Flanges vs Forged Flanges